Fearsome Tales for Fiendish Kids: The Dumb Clucks

 The Clucks are a family who live in Dork, Stargazy Pie; a village notorious for its stupid citizens.
 One rainy day, a cowboy smoking cheroot rides into the village and announces himself as the Son of God, a messenger of his father.
 The villagers are in awe as the cowboy explains that his father can make wishes come true to anyone who follows rituals.
 Mrs Cluck asks for hair rollers, one of their children wants a hoverboard and Mr Cluck asks for replacement golf clubs.
 The cowboy promises to get every wish if the Dorks followed his instructions.
 Mr Pojo the village cobbler accuses the cowboy of being a conman but his neighbours and customers ignore him.
 The cowboy orders the villagers to destroy their mirrors and dump the glass in a ring surrounding the village, burn all their shoes and cover themselves in ketchup and mustard.
 Mr Pojo is thrown out of the village for blasphemy and the Dorks obey the cowboy's orders.

 The cowboy dials 666 on his mobile phone to contact "his father" and tells the villagers that God is ready for them.
 Heavy footsteps shake the village and a giant cyclops steps into Dork.
 "You have done well, son," it says to the cowboy.
 Mr Cluck asks for God and the cyclops replies that his name is Nigel.
-The cowboy admits that he lied to Dork and his father was no Fairy Godmother-esque wish granter.
+The cowboy admits that he lies to Dork and his father was no Fairy Godmother-esque wish granter.
 The Dorks try to run but realise they cannot run over the glass ring with no shoes on and Nigel eats all the villagers and the buildings, and leaves with his son for Bombay.
-In the years after the tragedy, a new village had been created: Pojo, which only had one citizen: the banished Mr Pojo from Dork.
+In the years after the tragedy, a new village has been created: Pojo, which only has one citizen: the banished Mr Pojo from Dork.